ITromsø

 iTromsø (formerly Bladet Tromsø) is a daily (save for Sunday) newspaper published in Tromsø, Norway.
+Since 2 January 2026, the newspaper published issues on Tuesdays, Thursdays and Saturdays.

 History and profile

 Bladet Tromsø was first published on 24 January 1898 with Ejnar Gjemsø as the first editor-in-chief.
 He was followed by Erling Steinbø in the post.

 The newspaper initially supported the Liberal Party.
 Following the party split in 1972, it aligned with the new Liberal People's Party for a short time before declaring its support of the Conservative Party.

 The newspaper was owned by the company which owns Verdens Gang from 1986 to 1992.
 It is now published by Mediehuset iTromsø A/S, a subsidiary of Polaris Media, which was earlier owned by the Schibsted Group.
 The editor-in-chief is Trond Haakensen.

 In December 2009, the newspaper changed its name to iTromsø.
 As of 2009, it had a circulation of 9,500 copies.